-If you choose or are required to change your Accommodation before your move in date, you will be required to pay the fees stipulated for the new Accommodation, including transfer fees and the Residence Meal Plan, if applicable.
+If you choose or are required to change your Accommodation before your move in date, you will be required to pay the fees stipulated for the new Accommodation, including transfer fees and the Mandatory Standard Residence Meal Plan, if applicable.

 If you are required to change your Accommodation after your move in date, you will be required to pay the fees stipulated for either your existing Accommodation or the new Accommodation, whichever is lower.
-You will be required to pay for a meal plan if you are moved to a dormitory style room (see Schedule B s.
+You will be required to pay for the Mandatory Standard Residence Meal Plan if you are moved to a dormitory style room (see Schedule B s.
 2.3).
 See Schedule B s.
 3.0 for further information on Assignment Policy.

-- Failure to pay the first instalment of Residence Fees by or on the date it is due will result in forfeiture of your accommodation assignment. - Charges for Residence Fees and Residence Meal Plan fees (if applicable) will continue until the date you indicated on your withdrawal form or the date on which you return all assigned keys to the Residence Services Office, whichever is later.
+- Failure to pay the first instalment of Residence Fees by or on the date it is due will result in forfeiture of your accommodation assignment. - Charges for Residence Fees and Mandatory Standard Residence Meal Plan fees (if applicable) will continue until the date you indicated on your withdrawal form or the date on which you return all assigned keys to the Residence Services Office, whichever is later.